 The gray market is an unofficial market, whereas the IPO market is a SEBI-regulated and recognised channel for raising capital in the market.
 There is no official link between the IPO market and the IPO gray market.

 There are two ways to make money in the gray market.
 The first option is to buy and sell IPO shares in the gray market before they are publicly traded.
 The second option is to sell your initial public offering application for a certain price.
+Stay updated on the latest Upcoming IPO 2023!

 Frequently Asked Questions (FAQs)